charlottewang0605/cs103a-cpa02/README.md

 You can choose to sort by rating from highest to lowest by clicking Sort in Rating Descending Order.
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244823-426b2eca-482b-493f-8f33-4cfbf1282bf7.png">

-You can also delete the comment by clicking Delete button.
+You can also delete the comment by clicking Delete button.<br>
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/64769717/167244876-b1a81a2e-45d2-49a8-adda-0e7cc7daa645.png">